Shahriar-Kariman/CS3383_Assignment_2/Assignment_2.md

 according to the $3_{rd}$ case of the master theorem $T(n) = \Theta(f(n)) = \Theta(n^2 \log{n})$.

-## Question 5 - Analysing a Divide and Conquer Algorithm
+## Question 5 - Analyzing a Divide and Conquer Algorithm

-I usually use markup languages for my assignments which makes them look neat but in this case the drawing language I use(mermaid) can't make a readable recursion tree becuase the branching factor is so high.
-Even as I am drwaing the tree by hand I am struggling to make it look presentable[^1] this is tourture I don't see why the assignment couldn't include a simpler example for recursion tree[^2].
+I usually use markup languages for my assignments which makes them look neat but in this case the drawing language I use(mermaid) can't make a readable recursion tree because the branching factor is so high.
+Even as I am drawing the tree by hand I am struggling to make it look presentable[^1] this is torture I don't see why the assignment couldn't include a simpler example for recursion tree[^2].

 [^1]: I don't envy the TA reading this paragraph they probably had to look at 50 other incoherent diagrams today.